01 of 08

 06 of 08

-Care Of Knit Or Crocheted Caps
+Knit or Crocheted Caps

-Whether your knit cap was a handmade gift from Aunt Polly or one you bought at a cute boutique, this is the most common type of hat for men, women and children.
+Whether your knit cap was a handmade gift from Aunt Polly or one you bought at a cute boutique, this is the most common type of hat for men, women, and children.

 The key to taking care of these hats is knowing what type of yarn was used to create the hat.
 Learn how to clean wool, cotton and mixed-fiber knitted hats.Continue to 7 of 8 below.